Identify fungi on the go

 Where: broadleaved woods, especially beech or oak.

-When: July to November.
+When: summer to autumn.

 Where: it grows on decaying stumps and branches in conifer woodlands.